 For any subscription not listed there, go to the service itself (or to the retailer, if you bought the subscription from a retailer) to cancel.
 For example, if you have a Skype subscription, go to the Skype support page and search for cancellation info.

-If the email address associated with your Microsoft account ends in @outlook.com, @hotmail.com, @live.com or @msn.com, closing the Microsoft account deletes any emails stored with it after a 60-day period.
-During this period, however, your inbox will continue to receive email messages.
-You can set up an automatic reply to let everyone know that the account is going to be closed, and tell them where to send emails to you in the future.
+If the email address associated with your Microsoft account ends in @outlook.com, @hotmail.com, @live.com, or @msn.com, closing the Microsoft account deletes any email stored with it after the 60-day waiting period.
+During the waiting period, however, your inbox will continue to receive email messages.
+You can set up an automatic reply to let everyone know that the account is going to be closed, and tell them where to send email to you in the future.

-Under Managing your account, tap or click Sending automated holiday replies, then follow the instructions.
+Under Managing your account, tap or click Sending automated vacation replies, and then follow the instructions.

-You can also choose Email forwarding under Managing your account, to enable emails you receive to be sent to a different email address.
-But remember, both automatic replies and email forwarding will stop working when your Microsoft account is closed after a 60-day period.
+You can also choose Email forwarding under Managing your account, to have email you receive sent to a different email address.
+But remember, both automatic replies and email forwarding will stop working when your Microsoft account is closed after the 60-day waiting period.

 Once your Microsoft account is closed, you won’t be able to access any files or info associated with that account if you’ve stored them via a Microsoft service.
 If there’s anything you still want to keep, you should save a copy.
 For example:

 Email, documents, and photos you've stored in Outlook.com, Hotmail, or OneDrive.

 Personal data you've stored on HealthVault.

 Messenger contacts added to Skype.
 For more info about backing up your contact list, search the Skype support page.